alexwlchan/alexwlchan.net/src/_drafts/finding-the-bottlenecks-in-an-ecs-cluster.md

     draw_bar_chart(memory_stats)
 ```

-This isn't a full-bore dashboard, but it does give you a quick snapshot of how your cluster is looking.
+This isn't a full-bore dashboard, but it does give me a quick snapshot of how our cluster is looking.
+If it highlights something in red, I go look at the more detailed graphs in CloudWatch, to find out if this was a temporary spike, or the app is consistently being bottlenecked.
 I've already used it to tweak a couple of services for better performance, and I expect to use it again next time I'm fiddling with our ECS clusters.

 The AWS APIs give you very flexible access to this data, and I've cobbled together all sorts of scripts to ask weird questions about our infrastructure.